wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

     $person = new Person([]);

     // Throws an exception as the name provides an invalid value after being trimmed.
-    // Exception: 'Value for name must not be shorter than 2'
+    // MinLengthException: 'Value for name must not be shorter than 2'
     $person = new Person(['name' => '   A   ']);

     // A valid example